brandur/org/fragments/apkg.md

 cards   col     graves  notes   revlog
 ```

 Things don't get easier from there though.
-The author(s) obviously came from the terse school of coding:
+The author(s) are from the terse school of software:

 ```
 sqlite> .schema notes